ballercat/jest-plugin-must-assert/README.md

    * @param {String} taskSource    The source of the taks ("promise.then", "setTimeout" etc)
    * @param {Object} logger        The logger object (defaults to console) *
+   * @throws {Error} Default: throws.
+This function _may_ throw an error instead of logging it if
+   *                 you would like a stack trace back to the origin of the task being ignored.
+   *
    * @return {Boolean} true/false for whether or not the task should execute */ onInvokeTask({